UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 ## Traps

-**Room Traps**:  Room traps are activated on a failed **DEX** save.
+**Room Traps**:  Room traps are activated on a failed **REF** save.
 They can be detected by spending a turn searching the area.
 Characters can attempt to disarm traps; but be careful, as a failure will trigger the trap.
 If the character doesn't want to risk this, find a clever way to bypass the trap.
 Traps deal damage directly to an ability score on a failed save.

 **Treasure Traps**: Treasure traps such as locks with poison needles, or a weighted plate underneath a statuette, can only be detected by spending a turn searching the treasure.
 Characters can attempt to disarm them, but failure will trigger the trap.
 Traps deal damage directly to an ability score on a failed save.